What’s in This Article

 - Move fast enough to support the pool.

-In 4G overhead work, gravity works harder against you, so your control must be exact.
-When you manage the pool well, you protect the bead profile, preserve fusion, and keep the process efficient, even when gravity cuts productivity by up to 30%.
+In 4G overhead work, gravity works even harder against you.
+You need tighter control to protect the bead profile, preserve fusion, and keep the process efficient.

 Overhead Weld Pool Control

-Gravity pulls the molten weld pool downward in 3G and acts directly against the puddle in 4G, so you need tight heat control, steady travel speed, and precise puddle manipulation to keep the bead stable.
+Gravity pulls the molten weld pool downward in 3G and acts directly against the puddle in 4G.
+You need tight heat control, steady travel speed, and precise puddle movement to keep the bead stable.

-In 3G, the vertical joint forces you to fight sagging and dripping as gravity effects reshape the pool with every movement.
+In 3G, the vertical joint forces you to fight sagging and dripping.
+Gravity can reshape the pool with every small movement.

-In 4G, the overhead position raises the stakes: molten metal wants to fall, and any excess heat can cause buildup or burn-through.
+In 4G, the overhead position raises the risk.
+Molten metal wants to fall, and excess heat can cause buildup or burn-through.

-You must read the pool instantly, keep your hand calm, and adjust your pace to preserve penetration without losing control.
+You must read the pool fast, keep your hand calm, and adjust your pace.
+Good control helps you preserve penetration without losing the bead.

-When you manage these forces well, you keep the weld sound, protect productivity, and gain the freedom to work confidently in demanding positions.
+When you manage these forces well, you keep the weld sound and work with more confidence in demanding positions.

 Puddle Control Techniques

 Puddle control in 3G and 4G depends on how you counter gravity’s pull on the molten weld pool.
-In 3G, gravity drags the puddle downward, so you use upward welding techniques, steady travel speed, and a controlled electrode angle to keep fusion tight.
+In 3G, gravity drags the puddle downward, so you need steady travel speed and a controlled electrode angle.

-In 4G, gravity tries to drop the metal from above, so you must move with precision and keep the pool small.
+In 4G, gravity tries to drop the metal from above.
+You must move with precision and keep the pool small.

-If you master these methods, you reduce defects, strengthen the weld, and take command of gravity instead of letting it control your work.
+If you master these methods, you reduce defects, strengthen the weld, and control gravity instead of letting it control your work.

 Which Jobs Require 3G and 4G Welding?

-If you want job opportunities in structural fabrication, bridge work, or industrial maintenance, employers often ask for 3G and 4G because they prove you can work vertically and overhead with control.
+If you want job opportunities in structural fabrication, bridge work, or industrial maintenance, employers may ask for 3G and 4G qualifications.
+These tests prove you can work vertically and overhead with control.

-These certifications matter when you’re joining beams, repairing frames, or installing load-bearing components under AWS-driven quality and safety standards.
+These certifications matter when you’re joining beams, repairing frames, or installing load-bearing parts.
+Many structural welding jobs follow American Welding Society (AWS) or project-specific quality standards.

-In practice, 3G suits you for vertical structural welds, while 4G qualifies you for overhead work on high-stress assemblies.
+In practice, 3G supports vertical structural welds, while 4G supports overhead work on high-stress assemblies.

-The certification benefits go beyond access: you can command stronger pay, often 15-20% more than basic welders, because you bring rare capability and measurable discipline.
-Additionally, having core certifications like AWS D1.1 can further enhance your employability and salary potential.
+The certification benefits go beyond access.
+You may qualify for stronger roles because you bring a tested skill that many basic welders do not have.
+Having core certifications like AWS D1.1 can also help your employability and salary potential.

-If you’re building a career on skill, these credentials expand your options and strengthen your leverage on the job.
+If you’re building a welding career on skill, these credentials can expand your options and strengthen your job leverage.

 How Do 3G and 4G Compare to 1G and 2G?

-3G and 4G are advanced welding positions compared with 1G and 2G, because they require far more control of the molten weld pool and greater positional skill.
+3G and 4G are advanced welding positions compared with 1G and 2G.
+They require more control of the molten weld pool and stronger positional skill.

-1G and 2G cover the easier flat and horizontal orientations, while 3G qualifies you for vertical groove welding and 4G qualifies you for overhead groove welding.
+1G and 2G cover flat and horizontal orientations.
+3G qualifies you for vertical groove welding, while 4G qualifies you for overhead groove welding.

-When you pursue 3G or 4G, you prove you can work where gravity resists you, not where the joint’s easy.
-This is crucial for flux core welding, where controlling the weld pool is essential for achieving strong joints.
+When you pursue 3G or 4G, you prove that you can work where gravity resists you.
+This matters for flux core welding and other processes where weld pool control affects joint strength.

-That distinction matters in structural welding, where employers value certified operators who can hold quality in demanding positions.
+That distinction matters in structural welding.
+Employers value welders who can keep quality steady in demanding positions.

-Compared with 1G and 2G, these certifications reflect stronger technique, sharper judgment, and greater freedom to take on harder industrial work.
+Compared with 1G and 2G, these certifications reflect stronger technique, sharper judgment, and better readiness for industrial work.

 What Should You Practice Before a 3G or 4G Test?